pantheon-systems/documentation/source/_docs/external-libraries.md

 [WebKit HTML](https://wkhtmltopdf.org/) allows you to create a snapshot or capture the content of a web page easily in a PDF.

-WKHTMLtoPDF can be found on your application server at `/srv/bin/wkhtmltopdf`
+WKHTMLtoPDF can be found on your application container at `/srv/bin/wkhtmltopdf`

 ### Drupal
 Download and enable the print module and extensions via drush: